-While many climbers do it to save time, simul-rappelling increases risk.
+While many climbers simul rappel to save time, simul-rappelling increases risk.
 There are dozens of ways to save time that minimize risk, so consider not simul-rappelling the next time someone suggests it—and picking up a few minutes another way.

-Simul-rappelling can be a useful technique in the right circumstances—such as descending from a spire-top summit with no available anchors—but those are rare.
+Simul-rappelling can be a useful technique in the right circumstances—such as descending from a spire-top summit with no available anchors—but those situations are rare, and most climbers will never encounter them.
 The vast majority of climbers stand to profit more from speedier, more efficient transitions while climbing than simul-rapping.
-Losing five pounds will yield minutes saved on a steep, uphill approach.
+Lightening your pack by five pounds will yield minutes saved on a steep, uphill approach.
 Placing gear that’s more easily retrieved can save valuable time on a long route.
 Strategies like these, and many more detailed in The Mountain Guide Manual, can improve safety and speed for a climbing team.
 We recommend carefully considering simul-rappelling before using it in the field.

 - Simul-rappelling without both climbers having a backup (third-hand) on their respective brake strands doubles the chances of a catastrophe.
 Should one climber lose control, the rope will feed through his rappel device and begin sliding through the anchor.